EricThomson/gigadetector/readme.md

 ## Test the object detector!
 If everything until now has run smoothly, congrats!
 That was the hard part.
 Now the fun bits begin we can start running the model on some data.

-### Test on a small image
+### On a small image
-Test the model on a small test image that contains two fish: this image is large by most ML pipeline standards (1200 x 1200) but very small by gigadetector standards:
+Test on a small test image that contains two fish: this image is large by most ML pipeline standards (1200 x 1200) but very small by gigadetector standards:

     conda activate gigadetector
     cd ~/gigadetector/gigadetector/